-In case of last-minute booking, we cannot be responsible for the delays because of the events which are beyond our control, such as weather change, unavailability of lodges and other unfavorable conditions which leads to trip delay and flight cancellation.
+In case of last-minute booking, we cannot be responsible for the delays because of the events which are beyond our control, such as weather changes, unavailability of lodges and other unfavourable conditions which lead to trip delays and flight cancellations.
 Despite these unfavorable circumstances we do our best to manage a trek at any time.

 For more information, call us at +977 9851254672 (Ram Sharan) or email us.

 If you want to stay a couple of days extra in Nepal, after completing your trek.
-We recommend you to use your spare time exploring Kathmandu valley and neighboring places.
+We recommend you to use your spare time exploring Kathmandu Valley and neighbouring places.
 We can provide you with a lot of options such as enjoying adventure activities - Bungee jumping, rafting, zip-flyer, cycling, and paragliding.

 You may want to give us feedback about our services after completing your trek.
 Please feel free to react and comment whether it is a positive or negative response we will take it as constructive criticism.
 After completing your Everest Base Camp Trek, our company will organize a farewell dinner and present you with a trek completion certificate.